mbiesialska/wgan-postspec/README.md

 # wgan-postspec

-WGAN-postspec algorithm presented in "Enhancing Word Embeddings with Knowledge Extracted from Lexical Resources" @ ACL 2020 SRW
+WGAN-postspec source code and linguistic constraints presented in the "Enhancing Word Embeddings with Knowledge Extracted from Lexical Resources" paper at ACL 2020 SRW

 ## Linguistic constraints